d4tech/Vscode-CPython-debug/README.md

 3. `python`

     Launches a Python interpreter and from there you can provide a statement for the interpreter to execute and you can follow along.

+## Further reading
+Head to [Exploring Cpython](https://devguide.python.org/exploring/), the *Additional References* section has all the exhaustive resources for you to get started with CPython walkthrough!
+Happy Hacking.